Swoozerr/ai-chat-bot/README.md

 # AI Chat Bot
-This chat bot is an AI-driven chat bot powered by OpenAI's language models, specifically utilizing their chat completions API (found [here] (https://platform.openai.com/docs/guides/text-generation/chat-completions-api)).
+This chat bot is an AI-driven chat bot powered by OpenAI's language models, specifically utilizing their chat completions API (found [here](https://platform.openai.com/docs/guides/text-generation/chat-completions-api)).
 Ask the bot anything you like and an answer will be sent back in seconds.

 ## How to start:
 ### Update pip